Getting started

 <summary>Notice on Highcharts usage</summary>

 Highcharts is a proprietary commercial product.
-If you enable highcharts in your DataLens instance (with `HC=1`` variable), you should comply with Highcharts license (https://github.com/highcharts/highcharts/blob/master/license.txt).
+If you enable Highcharts in your DataLens instance (with `HC=1` variable), you should comply with Highcharts license (https://github.com/highcharts/highcharts/blob/master/license.txt).

 When Highcharts is disabled in DataLens, we use D3.js instead.
-However, currently only few visualization types are compatible with D3.js.
+However, currently only a few visualization types are compatible with D3.js.
 We are actively working on adding D3 support to additional visualizations and are going to completely replace Highcharts with D3 in DataLens.

 </details>